ordina-jworks/ordina-jworks.github.io/_posts/2018-08-06-Kickstarter-Trajectory-2018-Summer.md

 Now I feel like a more complete developer and ready to tackle day-to-day problems at customers.

 #### [Wout Meskens](/author/wout-meskens){:target="_blank"}
+>I am very happy that I have been given the opportunity to follow the kickstarter trajectory.
+The first month updated my knowledge about a lot of interesting topics.
+It was especially interesting to learn about the devops technologies.
+The Devcase was very helpful to put all this new knowledge into practice.
+It was fun to see that we could make with all these technologies an exciting application.
+This kickstarter trajectory made me excited to use this technologies to help customers.

 #### [Steven Deleye](/author/steven-deleye){:target="_blank"}
 >The Kickstarter traject was the chance for me to learn a lot about new technologies in a short amount of time.